-Want to become a leader in ending sexual violence on campus?
+Become a leader in ending sexual violence on campus

 In recent years, sexual violence on post-secondary campuses has become an important topic with both Canadian and American media and within various levels of government.
 The University of Manitoba has added its voice to this conversation by implementing a Sexual Assault Policy.
-The University of Manitoba has also introduced a Sexual Assault and Education website.
-These initiatives show the University of Manitoba’s dedication to providing a safe community for everyone.
+The University of Manitoba has also introduced a Sexual Violence Support and Education website.

 “What drew me most to the Bringing in the Bystander program was its focus on prevention, its relevance to everyone, and its strong research base.
 My experience as a facilitator has been great so far, and I’m excited to be part of this team of passionate individuals!”

-If you are interested in becoming involved as a facilitator please click here to get more information and an application.
+If you are interested in becoming involved as a facilitator please visit the Sexual Violence Support and Education website to get more information and an application.

 Deadline to submit your application is Thursday, March 15, 2018.

 For more information you may also contact Leah Deane at Leah [dot] Deane [at] umanitoba [dot] ca or Katie Kutryk at Katie [dot] Kutryk [at] umanitoba [dot] ca.